react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

 export default homeReducer;
 ```

 `combineReducers` now can manage different slices in a type-safe way.
-Note that with typescript immutable.js is removed so we don't need `redux-immutable` here.

 ```typescript
 import { combineReducers } from 'redux';